Council can issue fines called infringement notices. Infringements can relate to:

 An infringement may be withdrawn in the following circumstances:

-- Incorrect details (e.g. date of infringement, vehicle registration)
+- incorrect details (for example, date of infringement, vehicle registration)

-A statutory declaration could also be provided as a legal document to support extenuating circumstances relating to an infringement.
 You must submit a request for a review within 28 days of issue of the infringement.
-Once reviewed, you will receive a letter advising the outcome.
+You will receive a letter advising the outcome.

 Providing evidence and additional information

-To help council make an informed decision, it is important you provide sufficient supporting evidence when you lodge your request for a withdrawal form.
+It is important that you provide sufficient supporting evidence when you lodge your request for a withdrawal form.
+This helps council to make an informed decision.

 Please include with this form (if applicable):